OmarAglan/Baa/docs/02_COMPILER_ARCHITECTURE/ARCHITECTURE_OVERVIEW.md

 # Baa Language Architecture

 ---
-**Status:** Core Infrastructure Production-Ready ✅ | Semantic Analysis & Code Generation Planned 📋
+**Status:** Core Infrastructure Production-Ready ✅ | Semantic Analysis & Code Generation In Progress 🔄
-**Last Updated:** 2025-11-06
+**Last Updated:** 2025-12-05
-**Version:** v0.1.15+
+**Version:** v0.1.27.0
 **Priority 4 Status:** Completed (Preprocessor, Lexer, Parser, AST with Function Support)

 ---

 ## Overview

 Baa (باء) is designed with a modular architecture that separates concerns into distinct components.
-Each component is responsible for a specific aspect of the compilation process, making the system maintainable and extensible. **As of 2025-11-06, the core compiler infrastructure is production-ready with Priority 4 (Function Definitions and Calls) completed.**
+Each component is responsible for a specific aspect of the compilation process, making the system maintainable and extensible. **As of 2025-12-05, the core compiler infrastructure is production-ready with Priority 4 (Function Definitions and Calls) completed.
+The full pipeline (Preprocessor → Lexer → Parser → AST → CodeGen stub) is connected and operational.**

 ## Core Components